 Complex 3: Core

-You may not see anything in the exercises listed below that screams "core" like, say, the hollow rock from my "Quick Total-Body Workout," but trust me, you'll feel these where you should.
+You may not see anything in the exercises listed below that screams "core" like, say, the hollow-body rock from my "Quick Total-Body Workout," but trust me, you'll feel these where you should.

-To make this work as a complex, perform all exercises with your right arm, rest 60 seconds, and then go through the exercises with your left arm.
+To make this work as a complex, perform all of the exercises with your right arm, rest for 60 seconds, then go through the exercises with your left arm.
 Keep your core tight the whole time!

 During the snatch, keep your core tight and posture solid, even when you start breathing heavily.
 When performing the farmer's carry, your body will naturally want to lean away from the weight, but try to lean into the weight to keep your torso nice and straight.